Umer-1337/facebook-bruter/README.md

 # facebook-bruter
-This is a facebook account brute force script. you need perl to run this Script. download perl and install after install run this command blow. facebook-bruter.pl username wordlist.txt username == your victim username. wordlist == passwords wordlist. and you're done.
+This is a facebook account bruteforce script. you need perl to run this Script. download perl and install after installing run these commands. facebook-bruter.pl username wordlist.txt username = your victim username. wordlist = passwords wordlist. and you're done.